-A neutral third-party organization, Smart Tuition Aid, assists the school's tuition assistance award process by providing recommendations regarding a family's need.
-Smart analyzes families' applications and establishes a base that enables the school to measure each family's need equitably.
+A neutral third-party organization, Blackbaud Financial Aid Management, assists the school's tuition assistance award process by providing recommendations regarding a family's need.
+Blackbaud Financial Aid Management analyzes families' applications and establishes a base that enables the school to measure each family's need equitably.
 Assistance is given based on the availability of funds.

 The grid below is designed to provide families with a general idea of qualification levels for tuition assistance based solely on household income.
 Actual tuition assistance awards are based on income, assets and resources.
 Since each family's situation is unique, the Committee gives careful attention to each family application individually.

 *For general reference only.
 The tuition assistance application has a more comprehensive approach of assessing need based on income, assets and debt.

 **Total number of full-time students under the age of 26, including those not attending Bernard Zell

 The tuition assistance application process is a separate and independent part of the application for admission.
 An application for tuition assistance does not influence the decision to admit a student to the school.